yaroslavsobolev/perinuclearity/README.md

 to the cell's nucleus or closer to the cell's peripheral membrane

-It was developed and used for a research project described in a paper "Targeted crystallization of mixed-charge nanoparticles in lysosomes induces selective death of cancer cells", *Nature*, 2020.
+It was developed and used for a research project described in a paper "Targeted crystallization of mixed-charge nanoparticles in lysosomes induces selective death of cancer cells", *Nature Nanotechnology*, 2020.
 See this paper and the corresponding Supplementary Information .pdf file (available from the Nature journal website) for description of how this "perinuclearity" measure is defined.